safespring/web/content/blogg/2022/2022-03-network.md

 (TCP,UDP,ICMP), and IP-based access control.

-## TL;DR (Summary)
+{{% accordion title="TL;DR (Summary)" %}}

-* **Do not attach more than one interface; it will destroy communication**
+**Do not attach more than one interface; it will destroy communication**

-* The Safespring compute platform platform uses the [Calico][calico] OpenStack neutron core plugin for networking.
+The Safespring compute platform platform uses the [Calico][calico] OpenStack neutron core plugin for networking.

-* Use security groups to enable communication between Safespring instances and between Safespring instances and the Internet.
+Use security groups to enable communication between Safespring instances and between Safespring instances and the Internet.

-* IP addresses are allocated from a shared pool but don't change during the lifetime of an instance.
+IP addresses are allocated from a shared pool but don't change during the lifetime of an instance.

-* You can't bring your own IP address unless you create your own tunnels on top of your instances.
+You can't bring your own IP address unless you create your own tunnels on top of your instances.

-* There is no floating IP pool.
+There is no floating IP pool.

-* Click through the seven screens of the diagram below to understand how communication happens based on security group memberships and rules.
+Click through the seven screens of the diagram below to understand how communication happens based on security group memberships and rules.

+{{% /accordion %}}
+{{< accordion-script >}}

+{{< distance >}}

 [calico]: https://www.tigera.io/project-calico/